-Why You Might Need to Know Your Tenant Id
+Why You Might Need to Know Your Microsoft 365 Tenant Identifier

 Every Microsoft 365 tenant is identified by a GUID, a globally unique identifier, which looks something like abf988bf-86f1-41af-91ab-2d7cd011db46.
 Applications use the tenant identifier to know which organization data belongs to.
 Occasionally, administrators need to know the identifier too: